 What is ceviche?
-Ceviche is a Peruvian staple that highlights fresh seafood — you can use anything from shrimp, scallops, or octopus to halibut, sea bass, or flounder; we’re featuring high quality Norwegian salmon!
-Instead of cooking the fish with heat, the fresh seafood marinates in lots of citric acid from fresh limes and lemons until the structure of the proteins change.
+Ceviche is a Peruvian staple that highlights fresh seafood — you can use anything from shrimp, scallops, or octopus to halibut, sea bass, or flounder; we’re featuring high quality fresh raw salmon!
+Instead of cooking the fish with heat, the fresh seafood marinates in citric acid from fresh limes and lemons until the structure of the proteins change.
 Both the appearance and texture will look cooked without any heat involved.

 Here’s why we love salmon ceviche so much: